Last Updated: August 21, 2015

 It’s summertime and that means, well, quite a few things, but today it means ICE CREAM!
-We asked our Virginia travel and tourism partners to name their favorite ice cream parlor (for the benefit of our readers, of course), and nearly 40 recommendations rolled in.
+We asked our Virginia travel and tourism partners to name their favorite ice cream parlor (for the benefit of our readers, of course), and dozens of recommendations rolled in.
 To get you started on your summer brain freeze tour, we’ve compiled a list of the parlors most frequently mentioned by locals in the know.

 Kline’s Dairy Bar rose to the top with local ice cream lovers, and it doesn’t hurt that this homegrown establishment dating to 1943 has several locations:

 Kline’s Dairy Bar

 Winner of the 2014 Virginia is for Lovers Culinary Challenge, Dippers Homemade Ice Cream makes new ice cream daily at their shop, using fresh cream and only the highest quality ingredients.
 Their ice cream menu rotates but always has 18 unique flavors that draw lines at this Ridgeway ice cream shop.
 At Dippers, even the sauces are homemade, and you can top your cone, cup, or sundae with hot fudge, strawberry, peanut butter, and other fantastic sauces.
 After enjoying your frozen treat, you can lounge on the patio or even play a round of corn hole with friends.

 Doumar’s Cones & Barbecue is located in Norfolk, and is the home of the world’s first ice cream cone (1904).
 Those traveling through Coastal Virginia will want to make a bee-line to 1919 Monticello Avenue for homemade ice cream and cones.

 One of America’s Most Nostalgic Ice Cream Parlors, USA Today

 Carl’s Frozen Custard is a Fredericksburg mainstay, serving fresh, made-today custard for more than 50 years.